 By way of explanation, ‘alcohol’ denotes a general chemical category that refers to many different substances with broadly different properties and uses.

 Ethyl Alcohol (also called Ethanol) is the most commonly known alcohol—this is the substance found in alcoholic drinks.
 It is a small molecule that evaporates readily because of its size and chemical properties.
 We utilise perfume-grade Ethyl Alcohol in our fragrances and Aromatique Room Sprays.

-The Ethyl Alcohol utilised in a number of our other products is a cosmetic-grade alcohol derived from the fermentation of sugar.
+The Ethyl Alcohol utilised in several of our other products is a cosmetic-grade alcohol derived from the fermentation of sugar.
 Its ingredient listing is ‘Alcohol Denat.’—resulting from the inclusion of a denaturant, to prevent it being consumed.
 The denaturant ingredients can vary, but they never exceed one per cent, and do not affect safety.